Dusi, Srikakulam district: Demographics

-Dusi Peta, Nellimetta and Dusi come under the Village Panchayat, and the village progressed well during the tenure of Gram Sarpanch, Smt.
-Chigurupalli Kalyani from 2013 to 2018.
 More than 95% of the panchayat has the CC roads laid and water connection for majority of the households for drinking water.

-Many development activities were carried out by the then Sarpanch, Smt.
-Chigurupalli Kalyani(2013-2018), irrespective of the support of the government.

 The villagers celebrate Sankranti with their near and dear along with the local festivals- "Asirithalli" festival of the village goddesses in grand manner.
 The village is also home for rear temple like, "Trimurthulu- Brahma, Vishnu, Maheshwara" which was renovated three years ago, while the other famous temples are Shiva and Srinivasa.

 Economy

 There is a large scale steel plant located at Dusi owned by Concast Ferro Inc. However, due to financial difficulties the plant was finally shutdown from 2021.

 The majority of the people work in State Government jobs or Central Government jobs like Indian Railways.
-The women very well utilise the self-help groups financed by the State Government.
+The women utilise the self-help groups financed by the State Government.
 The village also has a few labourers who work on daily wages.
 The elderly receive the pension from the State Government.
-The youth are energetic and hard working and they can give their best provided an opportunity.
+The youth can give their best provided an opportunity.

 The direct income for the Village Panchayat in the form of taxes is from the Concat Ferro which is very minimal.
 Sand was once upon an income for the local panchayat based on the government policies change from time to time.

 Best time to visit is during the monsoon and winter.
 The summers are very hot hear with temperatures soaring to around 45 degrees.